tiko-4A00EZ62/2022-wk49-final-project-Minna-Nguyen/README.md

 GET     /api/expense/expense/gt10/10         get amounts that are greater than 10 GET     /api/expense/expense/shop/Prisma     get expense by shop name

-DELETE  /api/expenses/7                      delete expense by id (so one item from the list)
+DELETE  /api/expenses/7                      delete expense by id (remove one item from the list)

 POST    /api/expenses/                       add new expense